gramtoco/friendcoin/doc/README.md

-Frencoin Core
+Pejecoin Core
 ==============

 Setup
 ---------------------
-Frencoin Core is the original Frencoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Frencoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+Pejecoin Core is the original Pejecoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Pejecoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Frencoin Core and wallet, visit the [GitHub release page](https://github.com/Apushii/Frencoin/releases).
+To download compiled binaries of the Pejecoin Core and wallet, visit the [GitHub release page](https://github.com/PejecoinBlockchain/Pejecoin/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run Frencoin on your native platform.
+The following are some helpful notes on how to run Pejecoin on your native platform.

 ### Linux